NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 **Registration Process**

 Here are the registration instructions.
 There is a tryout fee of $15.
-If you make a mistake during registration, or have any questions, please email us at northeasternclimbing@gmail.com
+If you make a mistake during registration, or have any questions, please email us at northeasternclimbing@gmail.com or DM us on instagram.

 1. Register for rock climbing on [Northeastern DoSportsEasy](https://neu.dserec.com/online/clubsports_widget/club/27/registration).
    This form is involved—_please_ do it in advance of your tryout date.